StepanDrogin/weather-app/README.md

-# weather-app
-Simple weather app with using React
+Simple weather app with using React & OpenWeatherMap API